 Post went onto a regular role on the John Ritter sitcom "Hearts Afire" and had recurring roles on the TV shows "The District" and "Scrubs."
 Her film credits include "There's Something About Mary," in which she played the mother of Cameron Diaz's title character.
 More recently, she joined her "Night Court" co-stars Harry Anderson and Charles Robinson to play themselves in a 2008 episode of "30 Rock" titled "The One with the Cast of Night Court."
-Her most recent credits include cameos on the TV series "Man Up" and "Back in the Game," roles in the 2010 Hallmark Channel movie "Backyard Wedding" (pictured) and the 2013 Lifetime Movie "Christmas on the Bayou," and voicing the character of June Darby for the animated series "Transformers: Prime."
+Her most recent credits include cameos on the TV series "Chicago P.D." and "Back in the Game," roles in the 2010 Hallmark Channel movie "Backyard Wedding" (pictured) and the 2013 Lifetime Movie "Christmas on the Bayou," and voicing the character of June Darby for the animated series "Transformers: Prime."

 William Utay played Phil Sanders, Dan's homeless lackey, appearing in 20 episodes between 1984 and 1989.
 He also played Phil's evil twin brother Will.
 Later in the series, the character was killed off in an accident shortly after it was revealed he was actually a wealthy former stockbroker who had chose to live on the street.

-Utay has had cameos in a wide range of TV series, including alongside his former co-stars in "Dave's World" and "The John Larroquette Show" as well as "Murder, She Wrote," "Who's the Boss?," "L.A.
+Utay has had cameos in a wide range of TV series, including alongside his former co-stars in "Dave's World" and "The John Larroquette Show" as well as in "Murder, She Wrote," "Who's the Boss?," "L.A.
 Law," "Seinfeld," "Mad About You," "ER," "Star Trek: Enterprise" and "Angel."
 He's also had minor movie roles in "Ali," "Species" and "Dark Blue."
 Besides "Night Court," though, he's probably best known for playing Dr. Wilhelm Rolf, an associate of the DiMera crime family on the soap opera "Days of Our Lives," a role he initially played between September 1997 and June 2003 and again from June 2007 to September 2008.

 Denice Kumagai (left) played Quon Le Duc Robinson, Mac's wife, a refugee from Vietnam.
 She appeared in 18 episodes from the second season on.
 In a fourth season episode she gave birth to the couple's daughter, Renee Flicka Robinson, moments after being sworn in as an American citizen.